pablodecm/phd_thesis/src/102_chapter_2.md

 thus the luminosity $\mathcal{L}$ is proportional to the number of expected interactions of any given process.
-For studing rare scattering processes, corresponding to very small cross sections $\sigma$, the luminosity would be crucial factor, because it determines the expected total amount such collisions produced per time unit.
+For studing rare scattering processes, corresponding to very small cross sections $\sigma$, the luminosity is a crucial factor, because it determines the expected total amount such collisions produced per time unit.
 The instantaneous luminosity at the interaction region at a given time can be estimated from the characteristics of the proton beams as: